 Next, if you plan to get an Android phone, you’ll want to turn off iMessage.
 Go to Settings > Message and turn off the toggle next to iMessage.
 Last, of course you’ll want to make sure that your data is properly migrated off the device.
 Again, if you’re going to Android, Google has instructions on this page.
 If you’re just getting a new Apple device, just make sure that your data is synced and backed up to iCloud.

 Once all that is done you can wipe your iPhone and iPad with these steps.

 - Tap General.

-- Scroll down and tap Reset.
+- Scroll down and tap Transfer or Reset iPhone.

 - You’ll see several options here.
 Tap on Erase All Content and Settings.
 If your iCloud Backup is old, you’ll see a dialog box appear asking if you want to update the backup or continue to erase the device.
 And you’ll probably be asked to enter your Apple ID password or device passcode.

 Again, you’ll want to make sure your data is safe in another location, whether it’s backed up to a cloud service or an external hard drive.

 - First, restart your Mac.
 Click the Apple icon in the top menu bar, then click Restart.

 - Next, we’re going into Recovery Mode.
 When your computer is restarting, hold down Command (⌘) + R on the keyboard for a couple seconds.
 Hold the keys down before you hear the start up chime.

 - Click on Disk Utility in the Utilities menu that appears.
 Choose your hard drive in the sidebar, then click Erase.